Israel to host 'historic' regional summit next week, foreign minister says | Law-Order

 Israel will host a "historic" five-way regional conference next week, Foreign Minister Yair Lapid said on Friday, as talks to revive a nuclear deal with Iran remain in limbo.

-U.S. Secretary of State Antony Blinken and the foreign ministers of the United Arab Emirates, Bahrain, and Morocco will arrive in Israel for a series of diplomatic meetings on Sunday and Monday, Lapid said in a statement.
+U.S. Secretary of State Antony Blinken and the foreign ministers of the United Arab Emirates, Bahrain and Morocco will arrive in Israel for a series of diplomatic meetings on Sunday and Monday, Lapid said in a statement.
 The UAE and Bahrain normalized ties with Israel in 2020 under a U.S.-brokered deal known as the Abraham Accords, creating a new regional dynamic based on mutual concern over Iran.
-Morocco followed suit last year.
+Morocco followed suit last year and the two countries signed a memorandum of understanding on military cooperation on Friday, the Israeli army's Arabic spokesperson Avichay Adraee said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)